matthieugomez/regife/README.md

  ife sale, a(state year) f(state year, 2) residuals(p30_res)
  ```

 # Installation

-### regife
 `regife` is now available on ssc
 ```
 ssc install regife
 ```

-To install the latest version  on Github
+To install the latest version  on Github (or the one including ife)
 - with Stata13+
 	```
 	net install regife, from(https://github.com/matthieugomez/stata-regife/raw/master/)